What Type of Business Do You Have?

 What is needed to start invoice factoring?

 Can I start invoice factoring if I already have a business loan or line of credit?
-While lenders do take existing debt into account when evaluating your eligibility for invoice factoring, most of the decision is based on the amount of unpaid invoices you have and the likelihood that your customers will pay you back.
+While lenders do take existing debt into account when evaluating your eligibility for invoice factoring, most of the decision is based on the number of unpaid invoices you have and the likelihood that your customers will pay you back.
 Invoice factoring can be a viable way to get additional funding even if you already have unpaid loans or lines of credit open.

 - Is there credit risk involved with invoice factoring?
 While a decision to issue an invoice advance is based on more than just your credit, if your customers fail to pay you within the repayment period, this can reflect negatively on your credit report.